jhund/filterrific/pages/active_record_model_api.md

 {% include project_navigation.html %}

-Use the ActiveRecord model API to make your model filterable:
+Use the ActiveRecord model API to make your model filterrific:

 * Apply Filterrific to the model.
 * Specify which scopes are available to Filterrific.
 This is a safety mechanism to prevent unauthorized access to your database.
-It is like `attr_accessible`, just for Filterrific.
+It is like `attr_accessible`, just for filter settings.
 * Define default filter settings.

 Filterrific relies heavily on ActiveRecord scopes for filtering, so it is important that you are familiar with how to use scopes.
 We have an entire page